wp-plugins/blunt-ajax/readme.txt

 This is an adaptation of an AJAX script that I have been using and updating since around 2007.
 I like my scripts small and to the point.
 Hopefully others will find it useful.

 I am open to suggestions for improvement of this plugin.
-Submit a support request.
+Submit a support request here or on [GitHub](https://github.com/Hube2/blunt-ajax)

 **Things To Do**

 * Add option to automatically escape parameter values, will need to be off by default to maintain backwards compatibility.
+* Alter Script so tha "debug" does not need to be first parameter
 * Add ability to pass multidimensional objects/arrays as paremeters.